-In order to evaluate the efficiency and effectiveness of our algorithm we developed it using the Jabber platform (a highly extensible instant messaging system).
+In order to evaluate the efficiency and effectiveness of our algorithm we developed it using the Jabber5 platform (a highly extensible instant messaging system).
 In more detail, the Jabber platform incorporates devices and agents in the following ways:

-1. Devices with various levels of intrusiveness are represented by a number of highly configurable instant messaging clients.
+- 1. Devices with various levels of intrusiveness are represented by a number of highly configurable instant messaging clients.
 Thus, Jabber clients (e.g. Psi) can be configured to simulate an email client by having messages sent to a client that simply displays an icon when a message is received.
 The client then needs to be checked (or polled) to view the message.
 An IM can instead be simulated by having the client pop up a chat window and beeping at the same time.
 Thus the user is alerted and the message can be viewed immediately.
-Other devices mentioned as part of the meeting room, such as the public device and the invisible queue, can be created by having a custom-made Jabber client that simply outputs messages it receives to a window and an internal queue that is not visible respectively.
+Other devices mentioned as part of the meeting room, such as the public device and the invisible queue, can be created by having a custom-made Jabber client that simply outputs messages it receives to a window and an internal queue that is not visible respectively. - 2.
+Software agents as pictured in figure 8.2 are made to interact on a server that plugs into the Jabber system that is responsible for routing XML-based messages which come from users outside the meeting room.
+In this

-&lt;sup>5http://jabber.org/
+5http://jabber.org/